Daneality/Enterprise-Decision-Tracker/README.md

     docker-compose up --build
     ```

-The application should now be running at `http://localhost:8000`.
+The development server should now be running at `http://localhost:8000`.
-With Api's base URL at `localhost:8000/api`.
+With Api's base URL at `localhost:8000/api` and Swagger UI at `http://localhost:8000/swagger`
 I have **intentionally** added .env file to the repo to simplify testing.

 ## Documentation